presnick/ProgramsInformationPeople/_sources/Assignments/ps3.rst

             print "The variable file_lines_num has not been defined"

 6. The program below doesn't always work as intended.
-Try uncommenting different lines setting the initial value of x -- tests will run at the end of your code and you will get diagnostic error messages.
+Try uncommenting different lines setting the initial value of x.
+Tests will run at the end of your code, and you will get diagnostic error messages.

 Fix the code so that it passes the test for each different value of x.
 So when the first line is uncommented, and when the second line, third line, and fourth line are each uncommented, you should always pass the test.
 (HINT: you don't have to make a big change.)